BrunoZell/ask.network/visualization/readme.md

 ```

 To then locally serve the visualization under [http://127.0.0.1:8080](http://127.0.0.1:8080)
-from a terminal in directory `paper/visualization`:
+from a terminal in directory `visualization`:

 ```
 http-server